mas-bandwidth/netcode/BUILDING.md

 You need Visual Studio to build the source code.
 If you don't have Visual Studio 2015 you can [download the community edition for free](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).

-Once you have Visual Studio installed, go to the command line under the libyojimbo directory and type:
+Once you have Visual Studio installed, go to the command line under the netcode.io directory and type:

     premake5 solution